NESCent/hip_hack_howto/manuscript.md

 A number of approaches have been explored to sustain the follow-up activities focused on tangible deliverables:
 * Mailing lists established during the pre-engagement phases are maintained alive and used to continue communication, solicit engagement and advertise results
-* Several hackathon relied on the use of wikis to track ideas, activities, deliverables; follow-up activities have often centered around continuing populating the wiki pages with results and accomplishments
+* Several hackathon relied on the use of wikis to track ideas, activities, deliverables; follow-up activities have often centered around continuing populating the wiki pages with results and accomplishments <!-- can we report with data that some of these have continued being used, or are all of them silent after a few months?
+Is further useful data for describing the impact of the events AESB -->
 * In at least one hackathon, a follow-up distributed hackathon was organized, where participants committed one entire day to work on the project remotely (at their home institutions), with regular scheduled interactions (*e.g.*, through Google Hangouts).
-The goal was to encourage continued development of the artifacts started during the hackathon.
+The goal was to encourage continued development of the artifacts started during the hackathon.<!-- Is this one of the 9 hackathons discussed in this paper? if so, would be good to name it here AESB-->
 * It has been common practice for subsets of participants (typically led by the project leaders) to assemble the achievements of the hackathon project in a manuscript (*e.g.*, the Phylotastic manuscript, which collected as authors the majority of the participants to the Phylotastic I hackathon) or in presentations/sessions at relevant conferences (*e.g.*, the presentations about different aspects of the Phylotastic II hackathon at iEvoBio 2013).
 * Ideas for broader developments often arise as the result of the activities of the hackathon, leading to the development of grant proposals to support them (*e.g.*, to hire graduate students or professional programmers to scale-up implementations and applications).